authzed/spicedb/docs/spicedb.md

       --datastore-spanner-max-sessions uint                                   maximum number of sessions across all Spanner gRPC connections the client can have at a given time (default 400)
       --datastore-spanner-metrics string                                      configure the metrics that are emitted by the Spanner datastore ("none", "native", "otel", "deprecated-prometheus") (default "otel")
       --datastore-spanner-min-sessions uint                                   minimum number of sessions across all Spanner gRPC connections the client can have at a given time (default 100)
-      --datastore-tx-overlap-key string                                       static key to touch when writing to ensure transactions overlap (only used if --datastore-tx-overlap-strategy=static is set; cockroach driver only) (default "key")
+      --datastore-tx-overlap-key string                                       static key to touch when writing to ensure transactions overlap (only used if --datastore-tx-overlap-strategy=static is set; CockroachDB driver only) (default "key")
-      --datastore-tx-overlap-strategy string                                  strategy to generate transaction overlap keys ("request", "prefix", "static", "insecure") (cockroach driver only - see https://spicedb.dev/d/crdb-overlap for details) (default "static")
+      --datastore-tx-overlap-strategy string                                  strategy to generate transaction overlap keys ("request", "prefix", "static", "insecure") (CockroachDB driver only - see https://spicedb.dev/d/crdb-overlap for details) (default "static")
       --datastore-watch-buffer-length uint16                                  how large the watch buffer should be before blocking (default 1024)
       --datastore-watch-buffer-write-timeout duration                         how long the watch buffer should queue before forcefully disconnecting the reader (default 1s)
-      --datastore-watch-connect-timeout duration                              how long the watch connection should wait before timing out (cockroachdb driver only) (default 1s)
+      --datastore-watch-connect-timeout duration                              how long the watch connection should wait before timing out (CockroachDB driver only) (default 1s)
       --otel-endpoint string                                                  OpenTelemetry collector endpoint - the endpoint can also be set by using enviroment variables
       --otel-insecure                                                         connect to the OpenTelemetry collector in plaintext
       --otel-provider string                                                  OpenTelemetry provider for tracing ("none", "otlphttp", "otlpgrpc") (default "none")